Alexander L. Bond

-Alexander L. Bond is a Canadian conservation biologist, ecologist, and curator.
+Alexander L. Bond (born 1982/1983) is a Canadian conservation biologist, ecologist, and curator.
 He holds the position of Principal Curator and Curator in Charge of Birds at the Natural History Museum at Tring.
 Bond is actively involved with the marine plastics pollution research group Adrift Lab.
 Additionally, he serves as the Ornithologist in Residence at St Nicholas Church, Leicester, a church known for its LGBTQ+-inclusive stance.

 Education

 In 2005, Bond completed a B.Sc. with Honors in biology from Mount Allison University, during which he published a thesis titled Daytime spring migrations of scoters (Melanitta spp.) in the Bay of Fundy.
 Subsequently, he pursued a M.Sc at the University of New Brunswick, completing his studies in 2007.
 His thesis was entitled Patterns of mercury burden in the seabird community of Machias Seal Island, New Brunswick.
 Bond completed a Ph.D. in 2011 at Memorial University of Newfoundland, with a doctoral thesis titled Relationships between oceanography and the demography & foraging of auklets (Charadriiformes, Alcidae: Aethia; Merrem 1788) in the Aleutian Islands.